People

 Postdoctoral Scientist

 Mahima worked on engineering nucleosome positioning as a tool to alter gene expression in plants.
-We are continuing to understand her discoveries in a new project.
+We are continuing to understand her discoveries in a new collaborative grant.

 PhD Student